 Things to Know in Living Year-Round on Nantucket and The Islands

-If you’ve always wanted to live on Nantucket, check out these 5 things you need to to know about living year-round on Nantucket.
+If you’ve always wanted to live year-round on Nantucket, check out these 5 things you need to to know about becoming a resident year-round on Nantucket.

 Nantucket is often synonymous with summer, whether it’s tourists visiting 5 things to know: living year-round on nantucketfor a day or week, or folks who summer on the island year after year.
 From May to October the island is a hive of activity, with shops, restaurants, bars, beaches, bikes, boats and more!
 Many folks think they’d like to live in that summer all year round, never leaving the island.